 - I want my visible assets to be given to the poor employees of the contractor of municipal authority.
 They’re filthy poor and each and every part of me might bring in prosperous for their family.
 I want all my visible assets to be of use to someone or the other.

 - I want people to address me as a martyr.
 I have lived all my life for service and I want to die in service.
 I am a green-warrior.

-- I want the current and next generation to cultivate more green-warriors like me that can lay down their life in the service of nation.
+- I want the current and next generation to cultivate more green-warriors like me that can lay down their lives in the service of the nation.

 - I am being sacrificed for progress and I wish my people, whom I served all my life, to progress not only materialistically but also morally, holistically and spiritually.
 I don’t have any regret from the people who have given me an opportunity to be a martyr.
 I share my gratitude and forgive them.

 A tree is known by its fruit; a human by deeds.
 A good deed is never lost; one who sows courtesy reaps friendship, and one who plants kindness gathers love.
 Saint Basil.